Culture & History

 The Bellevue Underground Mine

 Equipped with a miner’s helmet and lamp, the Bellevue Underground Mine tour will take you 1,000 feet into the mine, where you will be 150 feet below the surface.
-On a guided tour led by their experienced Heritage Interpreters you will explore the mine’s inner-workings and feel as if you have traveled back in time to explore the Crowsnest Pass’ rich underground mining history.
-All tours must be pre-booked online in advance.
+On a guided tour led by their experienced Heritage Interpreters, you will explore the mine’s inner workings and feel as if you have travelled back in time to explore the Crowsnest Pass’ rich underground mining history.
+All tours must be booked online in advance.

 Learn More>